DIMO-Network/dimo-waas/README.md

 </details>

 **.env file**
-  - Currently, you will need to ask someone on the team for contents of the .env file
+  - Currently, you will need to ask someone on the team for contents of the .env.local file
     - TODO - set up an encrypted / secure location for this file and other sensitive project items
   - There is an example`.env.example` file in the root of the project.